Boil Them Cabbage Down

 and the Smothers Brothers.
 Sam Hinton sings the song in the album How the West Was Won (1959).

 Score

 Content

 As Byron Arnold and Bob Halli noted in An Alabama Songbook, the song, musically and lyrically, is far from stable, with verses being swapped at will by the performers, and is interchangeable with many other songs, including "Old Joe Clark" and "Cindy".

 Music

-This simple tune is often used in old-time music circles to teach young folks how to play the fiddle, banjo, mountain dulcimer and/or guitar.
+This simple tune is often used in old-time music circles to teach young folks how to play the mandolin, fiddle, banjo, mountain dulcimer and/or guitar.
 The following is the basic tune with the lyrics of the chorus.
 These tabs assume the player has a diatonically fretted instrument tuned to one of the 1-5-8 open tunings like G-D-G or D-A-D, such as one might find on a mountain dulcimer or a stick dulcimer.